A Learning-Based Ansatz Satisfying Boundary Conditions in Variational Problems: Conclusions

 Several drawbacks have been addressed by the proposed ansatz in various examples, demonstrating its effectiveness in overcoming key challenges:

-\begin{itemize} \item The proposed ansatz effectively reduces complexity while maintaining accuracy, highlighting its practical advantage in addressing variational problems. \item While the deep Ritz method achieves the lowest action values, the proposed method offers the solution closest to the exact one, emphasizing the critical role of accurately satisfying boundary conditions to prevent misleading outcomes in the optimization of the action. \item While the deep Ritz method may achieve the lowest action values during intermediate iterations, the proposed method shows a significant advantage by precisely satisfying boundary conditions, preventing misleading results at these stages. \end{itemize}
+\begin{itemize} \item The dependence on hyperparameters is unnecessary for enforcing the boundary conditions. \item The proposed ansatz effectively reduces complexity while maintaining accuracy, highlighting its practical advantage in addressing variational problems. \item While the Deep Ritz method achieves the lowest action values, the proposed method offers the solution closest to the exact one, emphasizing the critical role of accurately satisfying boundary conditions to prevent misleading outcomes in the optimization of the action. \end{itemize}